 Consensus Parameters, which specifies certain limits for the blockchain, such as maximum gas for a block.

-- Event manager.
-The event manager allows any caller with access to a context to emit events.
-Modules may define module-specific events by defining various types and attributes or using the common definitions found in
+- Event manager: allows any caller with access to a context to emit events.
+Modules may define module-specific events by defining various types and attributes, or by using the common definitions found in

 types/.
 Clients can subscribe or query for these events.
 These events are collected through